Ayush863/Linear-Regression-for-not-dummies/README.md

 Homoscedasticity means constant variance.
 In the context of OLS Regression it means that the residuals must have a constant variance throughout the dataset.

 ## Linear Regression from Scratch
 After the assumptions are understood, we can go on and make a Linear regressor of our own.
 This repository contains four different implementations of Linear Regression from scratch.
-Firstly using vanilla Python, then with the the help of Statmodels package of python, and then with the help of two different frameworks TensorFlow and Pytorch.
+Firstly using vanilla Python (with numpy), then with the the help of Statmodels package of python, and then with the help of two different frameworks TensorFlow and Pytorch.